RIT-NTNU-Bachelor/OpenCV_Server/README.md

 ## Case Studies

 **NOTE:** As of PR [#54](https://github.com/RIT-NTNU-Bachelor/OpenCV_Server/issues/54), this repo does not contain the case studies mentioned in the thesis.
 It is moved to its own repository.
-This makes the server more lightweight.
-By separating the case studies from the main server repository, we improve the cohesion within the server components and the independence of the case studies.
-This structural decoupling allows for more focused updates and maintenance of both components, facilitating better management and scalability of the codebase.
+The arguments for the separation are:

+- **Reduced Repository Size:** Separating case studies into their own repository keeps the main server lightweight, enhancing performance and ease of cloning and setup for new users.
+- **Improved Code Cohesion:** By isolating the case studies, we can maintain a high level of cohesion within each repository, ensuring that each component focuses on a specific set of responsibilities.
+- **Simplified Version Control:** With separate repositories, tracking and reverting changes becomes more straightforward, as the history of commits in each repo is more relevant to its specific content.
+- **Consistent Codebase Across Repositories:** Maintaining the same `models` module in both repositories ensures consistency and interoperability of features, critical for functionality and integration testing.
+- **Focused Issue Tracking and Documentation:** Issues, pull requests, and documentation can be more precisely tailored to the repository's content, improving clarity and effectiveness in project management.
+- **Client Convenience:** Separating the case studies into their own repository simplifies the user experience.
+The user can utilize each repo without the added complexity of the other repository.

 **Important:** The case study repository utilizes the same code as found in the `src/models` module of the main server.
 As such, any significant changes made to the `models` module must be reflected in both repositories to ensure consistency with the case studies